Molecular Hydrogen (H2)

 60 subjects (30 men, 30 women) with metabolic syndrome randomized to high-concentration hydrogen-rich water (~7 ppm) or placebo water for 24 weeks.
 Endpoints: body composition, blood lipid profiles, inflammation biomarkers, glucose metabolism.

-High-concentration HRW SIGNIFICANTLY: reduced blood cholesterol, reduced fasting glucose, reduced HbA1c, improved inflammation biomarkers, improved redox homeostasis (all P<0.05).
-TENDENCY (not statistically significant) toward reduced BMI and waist-to-hip ratio.
-Most rigorous long-term H2 metabolic syndrome RCT to date.
+High-concentration HRW significantly: reduced blood cholesterol, reduced fasting glucose, reduced HbA1c, improved inflammation biomarkers, improved redox homeostasis (all P<0.05).
+Tendency (not statistically significant) toward reduced BMI and waist-to-hip ratio.
+Most rigorous long-term H2 metabolic syndrome clinical trial to date.
 Established multi-domain benefits of sustained HRW supplementation.

 2